JoeyDiMart/MusicML/paper.md

 neurons.
 Finally, the last hidden layer feeds into an output layer and calculates the probability for each option, in our case there are 10 options for 10 genres.

 4. What type of preprocessing (or cleaning) did you do on the data before training your model?
+- before officially training the model I first had to drop any columns not associated with the music itself.
+There were two columns dropped, the 'labels' which had the actual genre and 'file_name' which was just "genre_00001" etc. I then set the  Y value to be the 10 different genre options, but I used sklearn's preprocessing library to transform the string values of the genres into numeric values 0-9.
+I used different scalars during training but finally decided to use sklearn's robust scalar which removes the median values and divides the data by the IQR (difference between 75th percentile and 25th percentile).
+This scalar allows for the median value to nto be affected by outliers and allow for more stable results.

 5. Provide an overview (either in English or pseudocode) of the algorithm that is used to